Your children are the most important part of your life. They may be one of the reasons you decided to get the divorce.

 Contrary to popular belief, there is no set age in Colorado when a child’s wishes begin being taken into consideration.
 It depends on the court’s assessment of the child’s maturity.

 On another note, common sense dictates that if parents live hours apart, equal parenting time is not likely to be in the child’s best interests.
 In these cases, often one parent will have the child for a higher percentage of the time during summers and vacations in order to even things out to an extent.
 Parents often will share the transportation costs associated with shuttling the child between homes according to their ability to pay.

 Once the court has decided the child custody arrangements, these arrangements can still be modified if circumstances change and the best interests of the children are impacted.

 Two things that will likely bring about alterations in a Colorado child custody agreement are:

-The best thing you can do if you have children and are considering a divorce is to engage an attorney who is an experienced and skilled negotiator with a strong track record of working out amiable parenting agreements between parties.
-In Castle Rock, Douglas County, and the entire south metro Denver region, you will receive knowledgeable, caring legal representation and advice from the child custody lawyers of Robinson & Henry.
-Call 303-688-0944 for a free consultation today.
+The best thing you can do if you have children and are considering a divorce is to engage an attorney who is an experienced and skilled negotiator with a strong track record of working out amiable parenting agreements between the parties.
+With offices in Castle Rock (including Douglas County), Denver and Colorado Springs, you will receive knowledgeable, caring legal representation and advice from the child custody lawyers of Robinson & Henry.
+Call 303-688-0944 for a free consultation.